Yoctol/bottender/docs/channel-line-handling-events.md

 }
 ```

-## Handling Payload Events
+## Payload Events

-Payload events can be triggered by postback buttons on template, imagemap, flex messages and richmenus, or message quick replies.
-To determine whether the event is a payload event, you may use `context.event.isPayload` boolean value to do that:
+`Payload Event` is the second frequent event type, which can be triggered by postback buttons on template, imagemap, flex messages and rich menus, or quick replies.
+To determine whether the event type is a `Payload Event`, you may use `context.event.isPayload` boolean value:

 ```js
 async function App(context) {